 Notes and substitutions

-- Vegetables: You can also incorporate water chestnuts, mushrooms, jicama (singkamas), bell peppers, or even rice noodles.
+- Vegetables: Besides the usual veggies, you can also add water chestnuts, mushrooms, jicama, bell peppers, or even rice noodles.
 Feel free to experiment and personalize it with your favorite vegetables.

 - Lumpia wrappers: Use lumpia wrappers if available.
-They are thin, wheat-based wrappers that crisp up beautifully when fried.
+These are thin, wheat-based wrappers that crisp up beautifully when fried.
 You can also use frozen spring roll wrappers readily available in Asian supermarkets.

 - Dipping sauce: Spiced vinegar is a classic dipping sauce for lumpia.
-Its tanginess helps cut through the greasiness of the fried rolls, providing a refreshing contrast.
-Banana ketchup and sweet chili sauce are other options.
+Its tanginess helps cut through the greasiness of the fried spring rolls and provides a refreshing contrast.
+Banana ketchup, sweet chili sauce, and sweet and sour sauce are other options.

 How to make this recipe

-Step 2: Set a wrapper in a diamond shape and spoon a little over 1 tablespoon of the mixture across the lower half, forming a 3-inch log.
+Step 2: Set a wrapper in a diamond shape on your work surface.
+Spoon a little over 1 tablespoon of the mixture across the lower half, forming a 3-inch log.

 Step 3: Fold the bottom of the wrapper over the filling.